 - At least five other courses which are either Statistics courses numbered 526 or above, from within the department, or some courses outside the department numbered 500 and above subject to prior approval by the Statistics coordinator.

-Students doing the M.S. in Statistics are required to pass two of three basic exams we offer: applied statistics, probability, and statistics, which are based on ST625 and ST535, ST607, and ST608, respectively.
+Students doing the M.S. option in Statistics are required to pass two of three basic exams we offer: applied statistics, probability, and statistics, which are based on ST625 and ST535, ST607, and ST608, respectively.
 The Basic Exam is given twice a year, in January and in August.

 The project is completed under the guidance of a faculty member.
 This project must have prior approval of the Statistics coordinator and involves 3 credit hours which may be used to satisfy the 30 hour coursework requirement.
 The project can take many forms; an expository report on a particular area, an examination of methods through simulations or a detailed statistical analysis of real data.
 A final report is required.
 This requirement is typically satisfied by the successful completion of the project seminar course Stat 691P.

-Entering the fifth year M.S. program
+Entering the fifth year M.S. option in Statistics

 - Start taking graduate courses in the fall of their senior years, typically Stat535, Stat607, Stat608, and/or Stat625.
 Since

-- apply by February 1 of their senior years to the regular M.S. in statistics program by following instructions here.
+- apply by February 1 of their senior years to the regular M.S. option in statistics program by following instructions here.

-Finishing the fifth year M.S. program
+Finishing the fifth year M.S. option in Statistics

 After being accepted into the program, students